 Back to Stories & News

-Updated October 26, 2023 – Hemangiosarcoma is a common and deadly cancer of dogs.
-The cancer tends to grow and spread rapidly, rarely giving the owner any clue their dog is harboring a deadly disease – until it suddenly strikes.
+Updated May 9, 2024 — Hemangiosarcoma is a common and deadly cancer in dogs.
+The cancer tends to grow and spread rapidly, rarely giving the owner any clue their dog is harboring a fatal disease – until it suddenly strikes.
 On average, a beloved dog succumbs to hemangiosarcoma every two minutes.

-Knowing more about how this cancer develops and learning to recognize the subtle signs of the disease are important for owners, not only to spot a potential problem, but also to know the facts if hemangiosarcoma affects their dog.
+Knowing more about how this cancer develops and learning to recognize the subtle signs of the disease are essential for owners to spot a potential problem and know if hemangiosarcoma affects their dog.
 Check out our hemangiosarcoma resources page to learn more about what the Foundation is doing to address this devastating disease and how you can help!

 Hemangiosarcoma most commonly affects: